 If you think you’re eligible for a birth injury settlement, you should reach out to an attorney as soon as possible.

-A birth injury lawyer may be able to help:
+A birth injury lawyer can:

-- Gauge your potential case value
+- Determine your damages and potential case value

 If your child has suffered a birth injury, and medical malpractice or negligence may be to blame, the lawyer you choose can make all the difference for your financial future.